-Award redeposit fees: Award flights set to depart through June 30, 2020, will receive waived award redeposit fees when canceled.
-For award flights set to depart through December 31, 2020, you can cancel up to 30 days before departure and receive a waived redeposit fee.
+Award redeposit fees: For award travel, there won’t be change fees provided the ticket is in economy or a premium cabin and you’re traveling within the U.S. or between the U.S. and the Caribbean or Mexico.
+For award flights set to depart through Dec.
+31, 2020, you can cancel up to 30 days before departure and receive a waived redeposit fee.

 For more information, you read United’s guide to canceling and rebooking flights.

-MileagePlus® members will receive an extension of their elite status through the end of the 2021 program year (January 31, 2022).
+MileagePlus members will receive an extension of their elite status through the end of the 2021 program year (Jan.
+31, 2022).

-United also stated its lowering Premier qualification thresholds for 2021 status levels by 50 percent and offering membership and subscription benefits for an additional six months.
-You can read more details, here.
+United also stated it is lowering Premier qualification thresholds for 2021 status levels by 50 percent and offering membership and subscription benefits for an additional six months.
+You can read more details here.

 For quite some time, Southwest Airlines has allowed customers to cancel or change flights without a fee.
 Yet, in light of the coronavirus pandemic, the airline has made a few modifications to its policy.